Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \subsection{Comparison of the query algorithms of \rdfcsa}

 First we analyze the relative performance of the query algorithms developed for our structure, discussed in Section~\ref{sec:consultas}.
-We measure space and query times for the different triple-patterns using the basic binary search algorithm (\emph{base} in the plots), the D-select-forward-check strategy (\emph{forward}), and D-select-backward-check (\emph{backward}).
+We measure space and query times for the different triple patterns using the basic binary search algorithm (\emph{base} in the plots), the D-select-forward-check strategy (\emph{forward}), and D-select-backward-check (\emph{backward}).